sonniebailey/sonniebailey.github.io/about-content.md

 Having said all of the above, I believe there is room for genuine good faith debate about all of these things, and I also appreciate that people can legitimately weigh different things in different ways.

 Ultimately, I'm biased towards recognising that I'm not the final authority on anything (even aspects of my own life!).
 I urge my clients to push back and challenge me on anything I say.
 I encourage people to "question the question".

 I believe that _you_  are the final authority of or your own life.

-#### How is your own money invested?

-I have money invested in Australian superannuation in a low-fee, widely diversified, growth-oriented fund.
-My KiwiSaver is invested in Kernel's High Growth fund (and my wife's Kiwisaver is invested in Simplicity's Growth Fund).
-I have funds invested in SuperLife's conservative fund.
-The majority of my surplus income is directed towards repaying my mortgage.
-Investing time and money into this my own career (including this business) and the career of my wife also involves significant investment.

-I have a number of insurances in place, including home, contents, car, professional indemnity, life, trauma/critical illness, income protection, and total and permanent disability (TPD) insurance.

-If you're interested, in late 2019 I wrote a detailed article on ["How I money"](https://wealthandrisk.nz/how-i-money/).

-#### What ethical frameworks guide your practice?
+#### My ethics

 I believe grappling earnestly with ethical questions is part of living a meaningful life, and it's important to ensure that the frameworks we apply personally are in line with how we act professionally.